Islamic design

 Stempost and keel junction

-The sternpost and, here, the stempost, are rebated into the keel for structural coherence.
-I believe that the junction is pinned but you can see another, smaller, steel strap pinned to the keel and stempost in order to keep them together.
+The sternpost and the stempost are usually rebated into the keel for structural coherence.
+I believe that, in the first photograph of the stempost, the junction is pinned but you can see another, smaller, steel strap pinned to the keel and stempost in order to keep them together.
 To the right of the stempost a teak outer stem timber has been bird-mouthed and fitted over the keel and stempost junction in order to protect that relatively fragile junction.

 Planking detail